-(1) Curb Management: Identifying methodology changes with respect to curbside parking management that the NYCDOT can implement.

-(2) Shared Streets: Identifying a pilot location in Lower Manhattan for a shared street.
-Undertake conceptual level designs for the preferred pilot project.

-(3) Delivery Management: Establish an understanding of existing operations, to examine potential freight management strategies, recommend potential (and/ or preferred) sites where suitable delivery management strategies can be applied

-(4) Car Sharing: Evaluation of car sharing pilot project.
+- Identifying methodology changes with respect to curbside parking management - Identifying a pilot location in Lower Manhattan for a shared street.
+Establish an understanding of existing operations, to examine potential freight management strategies, recommend potential (and/ or preferred) sites where suitable delivery management strategies can be applied. - Evaluation of DOTs car sharing pilot project for DOT&rsquos Lower Manhattan fleet.
+Assess the potential to expand the sidewalk of Broadway between Ann and Fulton Streets.